 "Your servants then," Bellatrix said quickly.

 Her bluntness made Voldemort smile.
 "Yes, Bella," he said.
-"Be warned, they tend to go for gorgeous women.
-I have no doubts that you can protect yourself, however; they are exceptionally trained Wizards, and have age and experience; something that you do not possess."
+"Be warned, these men are dangerous.
+I have no doubts that you can protect yourself, however; they are exceptionally trained wizards, and have age and experience; something that you do not possess."

 "I have no reason to fear them," Bellatrix replied, which left Voldemort resisting the urge to carry her back to his bed and make love to her until she passed out with exhaustion.

 "Sit down, Bella," Voldemort said aside to her, beckoning to the seat next to him.
-"Dolohov, what happened?"
+"Muciber, what happened?"

-A man with a long face next to Lucius spoke.
+A man next to Lucius spoke.
 "It was mayhem, my Lord; we were attacked and outnumbered by about five to one."

 "So you lost."
 The tone had changed to a very dangerous one, and for the first time, Bellatrix understood why he was so feared.
 He was terrifying.
 His face hadn't changed at all, except for his blue eyes, which seemed to be suddenly glowing an eerie red colour like they had been previously that day.
 Bellatrix wondered why it happened, it seemed to be when he was feeling angry or passionate.
 The men around the table all seemed nervous now, except Lucius, who was his usual cool self.

-"Of course not, my Lord," Dolohov said hastily.
+"Of course not, my Lord," Mulciber said hastily.
 "We won with minimal casualties.
 It was unexpected, but clearly not impossible."

 Bellatrix was hardly listening.
 She suddenly began to wonder if she had made a mistake, what if something she was asked to do didn't quite go according to plan?
 Would she be murdered, or tortured?
 Shouted at?
 She swallowed unconsciously, eyes meeting Lucius's for a moment.
 His eyebrows rose, in a typically Malfoy gesture, but Bellatrix knew he was wondering what she was doing there.
 She had thought the same thing when she had seen him in the room.
 She looked away, back to Voldemort; whose serious face was still the most handsome she had ever seen.